The Disadvantages of

 • Can come across as needing or wanting something badly.

+One other message in the realm of distracting habits that you should be aware of is flirting.
 If you catch yourself using a mannerism that sends this message you'll need to remain aware and do some self-correction, unless this is the message you want to send.

 Ensuring a Positive First Impression